-A formula that was developed by Vilfredo Pareto and applied to quality issues (80% of a problem caused by 20% of the causes) by a man named Joseph Juran, the ’80/20′ rule has garnered a lot of attention in the world of business.
+A formula that was developed by Vilfredo Pareto and applied to quality issues (80% of the effects come from 20% of the causes) by a man named Joseph Juran, the ’80/20′ rule has garnered a lot of attention in the world of business.

 The idea behind it is to showcase how 80% of all success for a business is going to be attributed to 20% of its processes.